Military of the Grand Duchy of Finland: Napoleonic wars

+A battalion had four companies of one hundred men.
+Together, the troops formed a division.

-A training battalion formed in 1827 was renamed Finnish Guards' Sharpshooter Battalion (Henkikaartin 3.
+The Helsinki Training Sharpshooter Battalion formed in 1827 was renamed Finnish Guards' Sharpshooter Battalion (Henkikaartin 3.
 Suomen Tarkk’ampujapataljoona, Livgardets 3:e finska skarpskyttebataljon) which was more commonly known as the Guard of Finland (Suomen kaarti, Finska gardet).
 It remained as a unit of the Russian Imperial Guard until 1905 when it was disbanded.
 The Cadet school in Hamina was founded in 1812 and existed until 1903.
 A Finnish Grenadier Sharpshooter Battalion (Suomen krenatööritarkk’ampujapataljoona, Finska grenadjärskarpskyttebataljonen) was founded in 1846, but later disbanded in 1860.

 A Navy unit, the First Finnish Naval Equipage (Ensimmäinen Suomen meriekipaasi, Första Finska sjöekipaget) was founded in 1830.
 It had up to 1,000 men and officers.
 It was succeeded by the Finnish Cadre Equipage (Suomen kaaderiekipaasi, Finska kaderekipaget) in 1862.

 The ships were mostly small sailing vessels, but also comprised a couple of bigger steam frigates, the Rurik and the Kalevala, named after the Finnish national epic.
 The Second Finnish Naval Equipage (Toinen Suomen meriekipaasi, Andra Finska sjöekipaget) was founded during the Åland War, part of the Crimean War.
 Finnish Navy artillery-men fought against the British and French fleets from the Santahamina island shore batteries during the siege of Fortress Sveaborg in Helsinki.

 Naval crewmen were greatly reduced in number during the 1860s and 1870s and finally the unit was disbanded in the 1880s.

 The naval personnel were housed in a garrison building in Katajanokka called Merikasarmi (Marinkasernen) in Helsinki.
 Today, the building houses the foreign ministry.